udit7395/SpamEvader/README.md

 - Material Design (How to and what are the guidelines in general)
 - Battery Optimization on Android is not implemented well.
 More info about it [here](https://dontkillmyapp.com/)

+# License

+- Except for the App Image(check Credit section below) everthing else is MIT License

 # Credits